TRANSPOSE COMMUNITY CHOIR is a non-auditioned, accompanied singing group where we make music in a unique non-binary choir structure.

 Emery Olson (they/them) moved to Portland in 2011 and began volunteering with queer organizations in the area that same year.
 In Fall 2017, Emery began singing with Transpose (V2/V3) and has served the organization on the Planning Team, the Bylaws Committee and now as a board member.
 When not volunteering their time, Emery can often be found performing acupuncture, reading fantasy novels and snuggling small furry animals.
 (Board President)

 Amir Shirazi (they/them) is an active composer, arranger, sound designer, music director, and songwriter.
-They serve as Artistic Director for Transpose PDX, are a member of the Diversity, Equity, and Inclusion Committee for the Portland Gay Men’s Chorus, and are a Catalyst Transgender Leadership Program member with Basic Rights Oregon.
+They serve as Artistic Director for Transpose PDX, are a member of the Diversity, Equity, and Inclusion Committee for the Portland Gay Men’s Chorus, and serve as one of the organizers of the 2021 Trans Voices Festival.
 Amir graduated from Boston College in 2009 with a B.A. in Music, concentrating in composition and theory. www.amirbshirazi.com (Artistic Director)

 Oriol Zemko (they/them) has called Portland home since 2006.
 They started serving with the Transpose PDX Planning Team in late 2017.
 Oriol has been singing with Acchord since 2019, and with Transpose Community Choir (intermittently) since 2018.
 They have also performed with Portland Lesbian Choir and a multi-generational rock/folk band.
 Outside of musical life, they work as a primary care provider specializing in Lifestyle Medicine and gender affirming care.
 Oriol also acts as Secretary for Veganville Oregon, an animal rescue, conservation, and educational 501c3.
 They are mildly obsessed with queering healthcare and helping queers heal.
 (Board Secretary)